Think You’re Cut Out for Plumbing?

 Do you like to figure out how things work?
 Do you think outside the box when trying to solve problems?
 Do you enjoy troubleshooting?

-Every day, plumbers are faced with situations where the way they were taught doesn’t apply.
-What if you arrive at a customer’s home and there is no room to move around their water heater?
+Every day, plumbers face situations where the way they were taught doesn’t apply.
+What if you arrive at a customer’s home and there isn’t room to move around their water heater?
 You must understand the ins and outs of each system they work on when assessing the job you have to do.

 4. Can You Talk to People?

-You’ll need to be ready to explain any issues the customer might not know of, let them know the steps of the repair or even how the job is coming along according to the timeline set.
+You’ll need to be ready to explain any issues the customer might not know of, let them know the repair steps, or even how the job is coming along according to the timeline set.
 If it’s a new installation, you may need to explain how to use the equipment you’ve just put in.

 5. Are You Dedicated to Your Work and Career?

 Dedication is key.
-When you say you’re going to be somewhere at 10 a.m., you need to stand by your word and be there at 10am.
-Your customers depend on you to be reliable because a job that might be simple for you to take care of could easily be something they think is going to take forever or include a ton of work.
-It’s your job to ensure they know you are going to take care of them.
+When you say you will be somewhere at 10 a.m., you need to stand by your word and be there at 10 am.
+Your customers depend on you to be reliable because a job that might be simple for you to take care of could easily be something they think will take forever or include a ton of work.
+It’s your job to ensure they know you will take care of them.

-Whether it’s plumbing, HVAC, electricical, or customer service, F.H.
+Whether it’s plumbing, HVAC, electrical, or customer service, F.H.
 Furr has a place for you!
-With our superior benefits packages, technical on-going training, and family-first atmosphere, it’s a no-brainer to join us.
+With our superior benefits packages, ongoing technical training, and family-first atmosphere, it’s a no-brainer to join us.